 The packages that are in i.MX Yocto layer are overridden when adding meta-real-time-edge layer.
-If it is required to keep the original package instead of using Real-time Edge packages, you must add these packages to "BBMASK" in the bblayer.conf as listed below.
+If it is required to keep the original package instead of using Real-time Edge packages, users must add these packages to "BBMASK" in the bblayer.conf as listed below.

-- avahi

-- ethtool
+- avahi - ethtool

 - iproute2

 - jailhouse

-- RTEDGEYOCTOUG

 - linuxptp

 - lldpd

 - tsntool